trickster0/RedLizard/README.md

 This is a reverse shell in Rust called RedLizard, basically it is just a cmd.exe executing commands.
 This uses SSL encryption and some basic reversing on strings.
 Binary can get a bit big around 3~3.5mb since it needs to statically compile the OpenSSL library.

+Try it against strong EDRs, you will surprised :D

 For coming this project you need to compile from the directory of each project with the below command:

 `cargo build --release`